aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_obs.rst

     - Weather forecast
         - Ask the operator what the weather is like
-        - Use the m2gui to get :ref:`how-tos/receivers/mustang2/data/mustang2_gui:Weather Info` about the wind and radar
+        - Use the m2gui to get :ref:`how-tos/receivers/mustang2/data/mustang2_gui:Weather Info` about the clouds (through IR) and wind
         - `Weather Underground <https://www.wunderground.com/weather/us/wv/green-bank>`_ for Green Bank, WV
         - `Windy <https://www.windy.com/38.435/-79.818?37.848,-79.818,8>`_ for Green Bank, WV
         - `NOAA <https://forecast.weather.gov/MapClick.php?lat=38.4192&lon=-79.831>`_ for Green Bank, WV